alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 ![](/img/dragster/06.png)

 While these are materializing, let me show you the schedules.
 Here is an overview with many features, but I want to highlight the schedules.
-Here is the dbt-dexter project's materialized dbt model schedule, seen in the schedules.py file and uncommented.
+Here is the dbt-Daxter project's materialized dbt model schedule, seen in the schedules.py file and uncommented.

 ![](/img/dragster/07.png)

-If you don't see any schedule here, please rewind to the earlier lectures, uncomment the dbt schedule part in schedules.py, and re-execute the dexter server.
+If you don't see any schedule here, please rewind to the earlier lectures, uncomment the dbt schedule part in schedules.py, and re-execute the Daxter server.

 ```sh
 (dbt_env) ➜  dbt_dagster_project git:(main) ✗ DAGSTER_DBT_PARSE_PROJECT_ON_LOAD=1 dagster dev
 ```

-By default, all schedules are switched off in Dexter, which you can change programmatically.
-If you just execute Dexter, the schedules will be switched off by default, so you need to switch them on.
+By default, all schedules are switched off in Daxter, which you can change programmatically.
+If you just execute Daxter, the schedules will be switched off by default, so you need to switch them on.
 Now, this schedule is running, and the next tick will be at midnight when it will materialize these models.

 ![](/img/dragster/10.png)

 If you're interested in what models the schedule materializes exactly, you can click the lineage graph icon, "Materialize dbt models" and see the dbt models that will be materialized.
 In our case, we want to materialize every model.
-Dexter allows you to independently schedule different subgraphs of models and offers many configuration choices.
+Daxter allows you to independently schedule different subgraphs of models and offers many configuration choices.

 Now you see "dim listings cleansed" and "dim listings with hosts" are materialized again.
 Let's go back to materializing a bunch of models.
 Pressing Shift is one way, but you can always look at the lineage of a specific model.
 For example, if I right-click "dim listings cleansed," I can choose "Show Upstream Graph" or "Show Downstream Graph."
 Selecting "Show Downstream Graph" shows that "dim listings cleansed" only affects "dim listings with hosts."